SaxonF/brief/README.md

 ## Golden path (new experience)

-*A user journey map that is the simplest possible path to satisfy the jobs outlined above.
+*A user journey map that is the simplest possible path to satisfy the jobs outlined above using the solutions picked in brainstorming.
 Consider the existing journey, the pain points, the job stories and how might we.
 We will eventually use this path to help us create wireframes.*

 ## Success metrics